Hat guessing number and guaranteed subgraphs: Graphs with a forbidden tree subgraph

-Now, we claim that $G \setminus U$ contains no subgraph isomorphic to a $t$-ary tree of height $h-1$.
-Indeed, suppose that $T \subseteq G \setminus U$ is a $t$-ary tree of height $h-1$.
-Since no leaf of $T$ was added to $U$, it must follow that every leaf of $T$ had degree at least $k$ in $G$.
+We claim that $G \setminus A$ contains no subgraph isomorphic to a $t$-ary tree of height $h-1$.
+Indeed, suppose that $T \subseteq G \setminus A$ is a $t$-ary tree of height $h-1$.
+Since no leaf of $T$ was added to $A$, every leaf of $T$ has degree at least $k$ in $G$.
 However, this implies that a $t$-ary tree of height $h$ can be found in $G$ by greedily choosing $t$ neighbors, for each of the $t^{h-1}$ leaves of $T$, that are not in $T$ and that were not chosen as neighbors of another leaf of $T$.
 This is possible, since

+Since we assumed that $G$ has no $t$-ary tree of height $h$ as a subgraph, we have reached a contradiction.
+Therefore, we conclude that $G \setminus A$ has no subgraph isomorphic to a $t$-ary tree of height $h-1$.